 Role of Thoracic Surgeons

 Thoracic surgery is closely associated with fields of cardiology and pulmonology and includes several similar surgical practices and intervention on the structures, organs, and tissues of the chest.
-A cardiothoracic surgeon, for example, specializes in the removing blockages in the heart and arteries.
+A cardiothoracic surgeon, for example, specializes in the removal of blockages in the heart and arteries.
 However, many thoracic surgeries require consultation from a cardiologist or pulmonologist before any medication or treatment can be prescribed.

 Cardiologists examine and diagnose conditions and diseases of the heart and then prescribe the appropriate medication to the patient.
 A pulmonologist also functions in a similar manner, prescribing medication, treatment or sometimes performing minimally invasive procedures.
 However, if the patient’s condition is severe and the prescribed medication is ineffective, a thoracic surgeon will be recommended by the cardiologist or consultant pulmonologist.